solliancenet/microsoft-mysql-developer-guide/10_BestPractices/10_00_BestPractices.md

 ### Backup

+Azure Database for MySQL takes automatic backups of data and transaction log files.
+These backups can be stored in locally-redundant storage (replicated multiple times in a datacenter); zone-redundant storage (multiple copies are stored in two separate availability zones in a region); and geo-redundant storage (multiple copies are stored in two separate Azure regions).

 Azure Database for MySQL supports automatic backups for 7 days by default.
 It may be appropriate to modify this to the current maximum of 35 days.
 It is important to be aware that if the value is changed to 35 days, there will be charges for any extra backup storage over 1x of the storage allocated.
+Data file backups are taken once daily, while transaction log backups are taken every five minutes.

+Find additional storage pricing details for Flexible Server [here.](https://azure.microsoft.com/pricing/details/mysql/flexible-server/)

 There are several current limitations to the database backup feature as described in the [Backup and restore in Azure Database for MySQL](https://docs.microsoft.com/azure/mysql/concepts-backup) docs article.
 It is important to understand them when deciding what additional strategies should be implemented.